Andrew4d3/udemy-node-advanced/section-2/NOTES.md

 ## Blocking the Event Loop

 - If we want to block the event we just have to add a while loop and force it to run for a specific amount of time.
-[Here](LinkHere) there's an example
+[Here](https://github.com/Andrew4d3/udemy-node-advanced/blob/master/section-2/index.js) there's an example
-- If we try to make two request separately, we will notice how one takes 5s and the second one a little bit more.
+- If we run the server and try to make two request separately, we will notice how one takes 5s and the second one a little bit more.
 That's because the second one will wait for the event loop to be available again.